Loudspeakers being prepared for shipping

-Don’t Make These Mistakes When Designing Your Speaker Enclosure or Mount [Video]
+Don’t Make These Mistakes When Designing Speakers Enclosure or Mounts

 Mounting a speaker driver or its enclosure significantly influences sound quality, a factor governed by speakers’ complex mechanics and soundwaves’ behavior.
 Common errors in this process range from choosing inappropriate materials to over-tightening screws, all of which we’ll delve into.
 Understanding the significance of a speaker’s surrounding environment is paramount.